 France

-The Leopoldina maintains close contacts with the French Académie des sciences.
-Together, they promote scientific exchange, organise high-level symposia and are involved in international policy advice.
+In France, the Leopoldina works primarily with the Académie des sciences.
+The two academies promote scientific exchange, for example through jointly organised high-level scientific symposia.
+They are also actively engaged in international policy advice.

 Impressions